-Mauritius is in the process of developing a comprehensive and cross-cutting National Adaptation Plan.
-Mauritius intends to develop complete and comprehensive vulnerability assessments across the identified key sectors.
-Various initiatives and activities are currently ongoing or in the late stages of preparation, which will be aligned to the specified needs of a broader NAP.
-A comprehensive assessment would enable the development of NAP and sectoral adaptation master plans to help mainstream adaptation into climate strategies.
+Mauritius still is in the process of developing a comprehensive and cross-cutting National Adaptation Plan.
+Due to the lack and unavailability of complete and comprehensive vulnerability assessments across the identified key sectors, there has been a delay and lack in sufficient planning.
+Various initiatives and activities are currently ongoing or in the late stages of preparation, yet they do not fully focus on the specified needs of a broader NAP.
+The usage and adoption of different techniques and methodologies along with different time perspectives poses